 Host a Dance-a-thon Cheerleading Fundraiser

 Cheerleaders love to dance, so why not host a dance-a-thon cheerleading fundraiser?
 Dance-a-thons are designed for participants to seek donations and pledges before the event from their friends, neighbors, co-workers, and family.
 Dance-a-thons or dance marathons are tons of fun and can be quite lucrative cheering fundraisers when run online with a P2P crowdfunding website.
-Have people place wagers on who will come out on top and watch them battle it out for victory.
+Have people place wagers on who will come out on top and watch them battle for victory.

 Run a Cheer Squad Flag Football Game

 Cheerleaders are generally very athletic and can play many sports well.
 Change things up a bit by having your cheerleading squads play against each other in a friendly round of flag football.
 This time, the sports teams can support the cheerleading team by volunteering at the event.
-Charge family and student entrance fees, sell refreshments and make room for donations on the big day itself.
+Charge family and student entrance fees, sell refreshments and make room for donations on the big day.

 Hold a Classic Bake Sale

 If you have cheerleaders who love to bake (or parents who do), a bake sale is an easy cheerleading fundraising idea.
 Set up a bake sale and sell freshly-made pastries and other delights to the school and the rest of the community.
-It’s a great, classic fundraising idea to help your team earn much-needed funds.
+It’s a classic fundraising idea to help your team earn much-needed funds.
 Think about offering healthy and gluten-free options so that everyone can enjoy a treat.